 - If they gave me Pitocin to induce labor, my body likely wouldn’t have responded because my son wasn’t in position.

 Either way, my story would have probably ended differently.
-And, not differently in a way that I was comfortable with.
+And, not different in a way that I was comfortable with.

 I can share my story in hopes that other moms believe in themselves.
 When something doesn’t seem right, seek answers!
 I truly believe our bodies know what to do, but sometimes, like in my case, we need to give it some help.
 Give yourself time.
 Educate yourself.
 If baby isn’t in position, get him moved.
 Don’t put all your faith in your doctors.
 Why?
 Because, for the life of me, I can’t figure out why, with all their fancy technology, THEY couldn’t tell me my son’s head was lodged on a bone.
 Not once did the doctor even suggest the possibility.
 But a phone call to a birth instructor, a woman who really listened, helped me figure out my problem.